PracticeFoxyCode/practice/README.md

 Module level constants are useful in two cases:

-* if they are public, and used in many places, so that if we need to change their value, we change only the definition.
+* If they are public, and used in many places, so that if we need to change their value, we change only the definition.
-* if they constitute some config value that should be immeidately obvious
+* If they constitute some config value that should be immediately obvious

 However, people tend to use them when this is not the case.